 In other words, with the new regulation, it’s not enough to simply notify a visitor about what type of data is being collected.
 We must receive your consent in order to be able to collect this data or use a 3rd-party service that does so.
 Luckily, National Pride gets you covered with its GDPR Compliance.

-Such information may then be used by us:
+Such information outlined above may be used by us:

 - to administer our Site and for internal operations, including for troubleshooting, data analysis, testing, research and statistical purposes;

 - to improve our Site and ensure that the content on it is presented in the most effective manner;

 - as part of our efforts to keep our Site safe and secure; and

 - for internal record keeping and internal audit purposes.

 We may share such information collected about you with selected third parties who deal with the operation, optimisation and improvement of our Site.
 This may include: